EclipseFdn/iot.eclipse.org/content/member/engineering-group.md

 +++
 date = "2019-03-20T18:10:49+00:00"
 title = "Engineering Group"
-logo = "spago4q_sponsorby_engineering" #make sure to have a file named [logo].png in the static/assets/images/members/ folder is_steering = false
-member_id = 973
+logo = "engineering-group" #make sure to have a file named [logo].png in the static/assets/images/members/ folder is_steering = false member_id = 973
 more_url = "https://www.eng.it/en/"